bicyclecat/kbot/README.md

 ![Sent Kbot some commands](.media/kbot_commands_sent.png)

-and navigate to Grafana web-interface to watch the eported logs and metrics.
+and navigate to Grafana web-interface to watch the reported logs and metrics.
 Just for this particular demo, it is attached to  https://www.somedevops.net/grafana:

 ![Grafana webpage](.media/kbot_monitoring_grafana_demo.gif)